 What is Results-Based Accountability?

 RBA is a method for learning, planning, and taking action used across organizations to improve the quality of life for whole communities, and to improve the performance of specific programs, agencies, and service systems.
 It starts with the ends: what do we want? and works toward the means: what will it take to get there?
 Mark Friedman developed RBA which is detailed in his book Trying Hard is Not Good Enough.
-RBA is being used across the USA in all 50 states, and internationally to make measurable impact.
+RBA is being used across the USA, and internationally to make measurable impact.

 Results-Based Accountability describes two levels of accountability in which we can work to improve outcomes: Population Accountability and Performance Accountability.